Man found dead near Blowing Rock overlook on Blue Ridge Parkway - NewsBreak

 Man found dead near Blowing Rock overlook on Blue Ridge Parkway

-BLOWING ROCK, NC (FOX 46 CHARLOTTE) – A body was found along the Blue Ridge Parkway near Blowing Rock’s Yadkin Valley Overlook over the weekend, according to the National Park Service.
+BLOWING ROCK, NC (FOX 46 CHARLOTTE) – A body was found along the Blue Ridge Parkway near Blowing Rock’s Yadkin Valley Overlook over the weekend, according to the National Parks Service.

 Rangers along the Blue Ridge Parkway responded to calls regarding a call from the National Park Service regarding a visitor who saw a body around 1 p.m. on Saturday near the Yadkin Valley Overlook.